-It’s a message from CoRRNet, a formal one telling him that that Leader Misty has reviewed the Witnessing and that the execution was carried out.
+It’s a message from CoRRNet, a formal one telling him that Leader Misty has reviewed the Witnessing and that the execution was carried out.
 It goes on to thank him for his service, but Red turns off his phone before finishing it, gaze up at the ceiling.

 “You okay?”
 Leaf asks from the cot to his left.
 Blue looks over from their other side, still flossing his teeth.